SurajVishwakarma333/JDBC/README.md

 **4) Create the Statement.**

-         Statements are of 3 typyes : Normal , Prepared and Callable.
+         Statements are of 3 typyes : Normal Statement , Prepared Statement and Callable Statement.

 **5) Execute the Query.**